 But then, she became caught between either maintaining the career she loved with increasing back pain or reducing her back pain and acquiring a persistent grief and stigma over giving up her beloved career.

 Again, I don’t challenge her reported history and the dilemma she experiences.
 I have no reason to do so, as her experience is so understandably common.
-In the interview, I repetitively try to empathize with her.
+In the interview, I repetitively try to empathize with her and show her that I understand and do not judge.

 Nonetheless, throughout the interview, in what seems like anticipation of potential criticism from me, she recurrently stresses to me that she has tried everything in order to remain or return to work – multiple surgeries, numerous interventional procedures, multiple physical therapies, occupational therapy, and increasing levels of opioids.
 She persistently expresses to me how much she loved her work.
 She says a number of times that she would return to work in a heartbeat if she could find something that would reduce her pain.